imaddde867/Weather_Pipeline/README.md

-Here is the complete `README.md` content, formatted in markdown:

 # Weather Data Platform

 This project involves building a weather data platform that collects weather data from the **Visual Crossing** API, processes it using an ETL pipeline, and presents it through a Django web application.
 The platform allows users to view real-time weather data and explore the ETL process used to collect and transform the data.